tdixon97/reboost/docs/source/notebooks/reboost_hpge_tutorial.rst

 For this tutorial we perform a basic post-processing of the *hit* tier for the two Germanium channels.

-2.1) Setup the enviroment
+2.1) Setup the environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-First we set up the python enviroment.
+First we set up the python environment.

 .. code:: ipython3